pn49571/R-programming/README.md

 # R-programming

-This reporsiory contains my resarch in R programming
+This repository contains my resarch in R programming